Likelihood-Scheduled Score-Based Generative Modeling for Fully 3D PET Image Reconstruction: Proposed approach

 To adapt our method to 3D, one could incorporate the axial-only RDP utilized by PET-DDS by replacing the likelihood schedule with an analogous ``objective schedule" consisting of the sum of the likelihood term and the RDP term.
 However, as discussed, the axial RDP causes undesirable blurring, particularly for sagittal and coronal slices.

 We instead take inspiration from the approach of Lee \textit{et al.} \cite{lee_improving_2023}, by leveraging pre-trained SGMs trained on slices from orthogonal orientations.
 Namely, we pre-train three SGMs $ \mathbf{s}_{\mathbf{\theta}}^{\text{(sag)}}, \mathbf{s}_{\mathbf{\theta}}^{\text{(cor)}}, \mathbf{s}_{\mathbf{\theta}}^{\text{(tra)}} $ on diverse high-quality slices in the sagittal, coronal and transverse orientations respectively.
 During reconstruction, we apply each SGM to slices in its respective orientation and calculate the score $ \scorenn $ as the average of the score vectors output by the pre-trained SGMs.
 Note that this methodology differs from Lee \textit{et al.} in that for each generative timestep, the sum of scores from 3 perpendicular SGMs is used rather than alternating the choice of score between 2 perpendicular SGMs.
+Alternating between directions leads to Tweedie's estimate iterates with slice inconsistency effects, which are eliminates gradually as many diffusion steps are taken.
+Our different approach was hence motivated by the desire to reduce the number of diffusion timesteps (due to the expense of the likelihood updates) while eliminating slice inconsistency effects throughout the diffusion process.

 To accelerate our method in 3D, we take larger gradient ascent steps.
 However, this can potentially cause less accurate matching to the likelihood schedule.
 To counter this imprecision, where an image iterate's PLL overshoots the target PLL, we linearly interpolate between the penultimate and current iterates (using the penultimate and current PLL) to yield a final iterate that better matches the target PLL.